Results from the 2021-2022 COACHE Survey & Focus Groups

 Other Areas of Strength

-The majority of NTT faculty report satisfaction with the attractiveness of committees (61%) and the number and relevance of committees (62% and 76%, respectively).
+The majority of professional faculty report satisfaction with the attractiveness of committees (61%) and the number and relevance of committees (62% and 76%, respectively).
 Full professors report satisfaction with the relevance of committees (64%) and the number of student advisers (62%).
 Pre-Tenure faculty report satisfaction with time spent on research (62%).

 Areas of Growth